DTjomsland/t3a1-workbook/README.md

 let dog = dogs.pop();
 ```

-The above code example uses the `pop()` method to remove the last value from an array and stores it in the variable `dog`.
+The above code example uses the `pop()` method to remove the last value from an array and store it in the variable `dog`.
 The value of the `dog` variable is the string `"Dachsund"`.

 <br>